-The part that affected me the most was the foresight of Robert Mondavi about Napa Valley.
-In 1950s the wine business was very limited in Napa Valley, it was a small community with no sophistication, with not more than 20 wineries.
+The foresight of Robert Mondavi about Napa Valley is worth remembering.
+In the 1950s the wine business was very limited, it was a small community with no sophistication, with not more than twenty wineries.
 Moreover, there wasn’t an actual market for wine in the USA at that time.
-So, let us think, there was neither quality wine production nor wine drinkers who demand that, but Robert Mondavi was dreaming Napa Valley as one of the great wine-growing regions of the world next to Bordeaux or Bourgogne.
+So, let us think.
+No quality wine production nor wine drinkers who demand that, but Robert Mondavi was dreaming of Napa Valley as one of the greatest wine-growing regions of the world next to Bordeaux or Bourgogne.
 Everybody thought he was crazy, with his own words, even his friends and his family.

-We know the end of the story, that Napa Valley did take its part in the most successful wine-growing regions, and Robert Mondavi had a great role in this success.
+At the end of the story, as we all know, Napa Valley did take its part among the most successful wine-growing regions.
+Robert Mondavi had a great role in this success.
 When he moved to Napa Valley, his dream was to make fine wine and spread his passion of California wines to everyone.
 He believed in himself, he believed in his land, moreover he was a great believer of research and innovations.
-With all this background, he bought a vineyard in To Kalon, to build a winery, but not only that.
+With all this background, he bought a vineyard in To Kalon and built a winery.
 As he came from an Italian family, he knew the importance of food and wine which makes a family unite around a table.
-With this knowledge, he was able to connect with people; he started to talk, educate and share the benefits of drinking fine wine in moderation as a part of the daily life.
-Soon, as he was able to produce the high quality wine that he wanted, he also created his own market; people who demand quality wine.
+With this knowledge, he was able to connect with people.
+He started to talk, educate and share the benefits of drinking fine wine in moderation as a part of daily life.
+Soon, he was able to produce the high-quality wine that he wanted, and he also created his own market; made people demand his quality wine.

 The inspiration I took from Mondovino made me travel around the world.
 I started my journey as a curious student who wanted to learn more about the global wine business.
 The flying winemaking experience made me achieve this goal.
 As a young winemaker, I feel lucky and blessed to accept the challenge of becoming a part of the global wine sector.